Principle 1 – Code of Ethical Behaviour

 To achieve this POAL has a Code of Ethics which documents the standards of ethical behaviour to which its directors and employees must adhere.
 In addition POAL has separate policies for managing conflicts of interest, accepting gifts and hospitality, approving sponsorship and donations, managing fraud risk and for whistle blowing.
 These policies are published on POAL’s intranet and staff are required to read them and receive training on these as required.
 The Board monitors adherence to the Code of Ethics and holds directors, executives, and other staff accountable for acting ethically at all times.

 It is accepted and acknowledged that Directors and Officers will have other business interests.
-All such interests as a shareholder, director, officer or trustee of other companies or entities are recorded in POAL's Interest Register.
-If it appears there may be a conflict of interest for any Director or Officer, the Chairman will discuss the issue with that person as appropriate.
-Any Director is at liberty to accept other board appointments, providing those appointments are not in conflict with POAL's business.
+All such interests as a shareholder, director, officer or trustee of other companies or entities are recorded in POAL’s Interest Register.
+If it appears there may be a conflict of interest for any Director or Officer, the Chair will discuss the issue with that person as appropriate.
+Any Director is at liberty to accept other board appointments, providing those appointments are not in conflict with POAL’s business.

-Principle 2 – Board composition and performance
+Principle 2 – Board Composition and Performance

 POAL's Board Charter sets out the roles and responsibilities of the Board, relationships between the Board and Management, and Board procedures.

-POAL's shareholder, ACIL, determine director appointments, reappointments and terminations.
-ACIL enter into written agreements with each newly appointed director establishing the terms of their appointment.
+Auckland Council enters into written agreements with each newly appointed director establishing the terms of their appointment.
 New Directors complete POAL's induction programme to ensure they have an understanding of the port industry and POAL's operations.

 Directors undertake appropriate training on how to best perform their duties when it is considered beneficial.